tanpv/minimal-mistakes/2017-12-23-python-excel-automation.md

 ## Access one row, column from worksheet

-If we only specify just column, we could access all data inside that column
+If we only specify just column, we could access all cells inside that column

 ```python
 # print all data from column A (the first column)